MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/machine-setup.md

 ms.topic: conceptual
 ms.prod: microsoft-edge
 ms.technology: webview
-ms.date: 04/27/2022
+ms.date: 07/27/2022
 ---
 # Set up your Dev environment for WebView2

 This article covers general-purpose setup of your development environment for WebView2 development.
-Some Get Started tutorials point here for preliminary setup steps, and then add platform-specific or project-specific setup steps.
+Some Getting Started tutorials point here for preliminary setup steps, and then add platform-specific or project-specific setup steps.

 <!-- ====================================================================== -->